Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Global solvability results for second order hyperbolic operators with non-smooth coefficients

 similarly

 now, since

 it suffices to require $s>n/2+2$, since then $\Hb^{s-j}\Hb^{s-k-j}\subset\Hb^{s-k-j}$ for $0\leq j,k\leq 2$, $0\leq j+k\leq 3$.

 Returning to the computation of \eqref{EqEnergyComm}, we conclude that $-i(V^*\Box_g-\Box_g^*V)\in(\CI+\Hb^{s-3,-2r})\Diffb^2$, and thus its principal symbol is defined.
-Since it is a formally self-adjoint (with respect to $\tilde g$) operator with real coefficients that vanishes on constants, it equals $\bdiff^*C\bdiff$ provided the principal symbols are equal.
-To compute it,\footnote{See Vasy \cite{VasyWaveOnAdS} for a similar computation.} let us write
+Since it is a formally self-adjoint (with respect to $\wt g$) operator with real coefficients that vanishes on constants, it equals $\bdiff^*C\bdiff$ provided the principal symbols are equal.
+To compute it, we adopt the computation by Vasy \cite[\S3]{VasyWaveOnAdS} to the present context: Let us write

 We define $S^i\in\CI+\Hb^{s-1}$ by

 Moreover, with $H_G$ denoting the Hamilton vector field of the dual metric of $g$,

 we find $\sigma_\bl^2(-i(V^*\Box_g-\Box_g^*V))=B^{ij}\zeta_i\zeta_j$ with